vincedarley/homebridge-plugin-bwaspa/README.md

 There is a "Hold" switch to activate the Spa's hold mode (temporarily turn off all pumps, including the circulation pump, so that you can safely change filters, etc).

+There are two "Locks" - to lock the spa settings (while still allowing control over pumps, lights, etc) and to lock the Spa completely (preventing use of any panel controls until unlocked).
+These are the same locking/unlocking as Balboa provides in the Spa control panel.

 Finally there are other devices on some spas: a "blower" (typically with 3-speeds), a "mister" and two auxiliary devices (aux1 and aux2).
 They are all supported by this plugin, but not yet fully tested (please test them and report back on success or any problems).

 ## Siri